Fire Damaged House for Sale in New Jersey: What Sellers Need to Know

 Updated: April 7th, 2026

-House Fire Solutions has evaluated over 3,500 fire-damaged properties across 25+ states, including hundreds in New Jersey.
-Our investment arm, Fire Cash Buyer, purchases fire-damaged homes directly.
-Beyond the major metro areas, we also service homeowners in Alpine, Franklin Lakes, Saddle River, Englewood Cliffs, Tenafly, Demarest, Cresskill, Closter, Allendale, Cliffside Park, Dumont, Edgewater, Emerson, Englewood, Fort Lee, Glen Rock, Hackensack, Harrington Park, Haworth, Hillsdale, Ho-Ho-Kus, Mahwah, Maywood, Montvale, New Milford, Northvale, Norwood, Oakland, Old Tappan, Oradell, Paramus, Park Ridge, Ramsey, Ridgewood, River Edge, River Vale, Teaneck, Upper Saddle River, Washington Township, Westwood, Woodcliff Lake, Wyckoff, Cranbury, North Edison, Edison, Plainsboro, East Brunswick, South Brunswick, Metuchen, Deal, Spring Lake, Colts Neck, Allenhurst, Rumson, Sea Bright, Sea Girt, Avon-by-the-Sea, Mantoloking, Long Beach, Beach Haven, Toms River, Brick, Far Hills, Bernardsville, Warren, Bernards, Hillsborough, Montgomery — 68 communities across New Jersey where we actively purchase fire-damaged properties.
-This page covers your three options, what New Jersey law requires you to disclose, who buys fire-damaged homes in New Jersey, and how to get the best outcome — whether you sell to us, sell to someone else, or rebuild.
+House Fire Solutions has evaluated over 3,500 fire damaged properties across 25+ states, including hundreds in New Jersey.
+Our investment arm, Fire Cash Buyer, purchases fire damaged homes directly.
+Beyond the major metro areas, we also service homeowners in Alpine, Franklin Lakes, Saddle River, Englewood Cliffs, Tenafly, Demarest, Cresskill, Closter, Allendale, Cliffside Park, Dumont, Edgewater, Emerson, Englewood, Fort Lee, Glen Rock, Hackensack, Harrington Park, Haworth, Hillsdale, Ho Ho Kus, Mahwah, Maywood, Montvale, New Milford, Northvale, Norwood, Oakland, Old Tappan, Oradell, Paramus, Park Ridge, Ramsey, Ridgewood, River Edge, River Vale, Teaneck, Upper Saddle River, Washington Township, Westwood, Woodcliff Lake, Wyckoff, Cranbury, North Edison, Edison, Plainsboro, East Brunswick, South Brunswick, Metuchen, Deal, Spring Lake, Colts Neck, Allenhurst, Rumson, Sea Bright, Sea Girt, Avon by the Sea, Mantoloking, Long Beach, Beach Haven, Toms River, Brick, Far Hills, Bernardsville, Warren, Bernards, Hillsborough, Montgomery, 68 communities across New Jersey where we actively purchase fire damaged properties.

 Whether You're Selling a Fire-Damaged Home or Looking to Buy One — Start Here